Tatra (company): Tatra and the conception of the Volkswagen Beetle

-Tatra and Volkswagen's body design were preceded by similar designs of Hungarian automotive engineer Bela Barenyi, whose sketches resembling the Volkswagen Beetle date back to 1925.
+Tatra and Volkswagen's body design were preceded by similar designs of Hungarian automotive engineer Béla Barényi, whose sketches resembling the Volkswagen Beetle date back to 1925.

 War years

 After the 1938 invasion of Czechoslovakia by Nazi Germany, Tatras were kept in production, largely because Germans liked the cars.
 Many German officers died in car accidents caused by driving the heavy, rear-engined Tatras faster around corners than they could handle.
 At the time, as an anecdote, Tatra became known as the 'Czech Secret Weapon' for the scores of officers who died behind the wheel; at one point official orders were issued forbidding German officers from driving Tatras.

 Tatra was instrumental in the production of trucks and tank engines for the German war effort.